ufko-org/rebel/docs/reference.md

 ## sub

 ```
-syntax: (sub num-1 [num-2 ... ])
+syntax: (sub num-1 [num-2 ...])
+syntax: (sub num-1)
 ```

 Description:

-Subtracts the values in num-2 and following arguments successively from num-1.
+Subtracts each subsequent argument from num-1.

-The function performs mixed-type arithmetic and accepts integers and floating point numbers as arguments.
-The result is always returned as a floating point number, even when all arguments are integers.
+The function accepts integer and floating point operands.
+If all arguments evaluate to integers, the operation is performed using integer arithmetic and returns an integer result.

+If any argument evaluates to a floating point value, the operation is performed using floating point arithmetic and returns a floating point result.

 When called with only one argument, sub returns the negated value of num-1.

-If any argument involved in the calculation is NaN, the result is NaN.
+If any argument evaluates to NaN, the result is NaN.

 Examples:

 ```
+(sub 10 3 2)
+;-> 5

 (sub 10 8 0.25)
 ;-> 1.75